Thai Visa Checklist Logo

 Common documents to bring

-Thai phone number (many banks require a local number for SMS/OTP)
+Thai phone number (many banks require a local number)

 Best strategy before you go